mahziyar-azz/keyword-Link-collector/README.md

    - Enter the webpage URL with the download links.
    - Use a common keyword, e.g., "rar".
    - Collect all the part links for your download manager!
+## Platform Availability

+We currently only have a Windows version, but if there is demand, the .NET version will also be developed so that it can be used for all platforms.

 ## Contributing
 Contributions are welcome!
 Developers are free to: